 A data paper may include images and/or other visualisations.
 All data paper submissions and queries should be sent to the Internet Archaeology editor: firstname.lastname@example.org

-Authors should be aware that all digital archives will have their own deposit procedures, licences and/or charges that will lie outside the our control.
-Data paper authors should consider the impact such requirements may have on timing and planning of their publication.
+Authors should be aware that all repositories/digital archives will have their own deposit procedures, licences and/or charges.
+Data paper authors should also consider the impact such requirements may have on the timing and planning of their data paper publication.

 Internet Archaeology is an open access journal based in the Department of Archaeology, University of York.
 Except where otherwise noted, content from this work may be used under the terms of the Creative Commons Attribution 3.0 (CC BY) Unported licence, which permits unrestricted use, distribution, and reproduction in any medium, provided that attribution to the author(s), the title of the work, the Internet Archaeology journal and the relevant URL/DOI are given.